d3rp/clima/README.md

 * tooling and installation helpers
   * flit is not working on windows at least..
   * dephell or alternative to allow dev with whatever setup
+* Configuration file requires copying clinfig in the same directory with the user code
+* parsing configuration and help/description require separate steps
+  * would be nice to have a single point of access and import requirement
+* base level help (<script> -- -h) doesn't printout the subcommands
+* look into autocompletion options (iirc, fire might have sth out-of-the-box)